EIDA/routing/doc/index.rst

 Alternative routes
 """"""""""""""""""

+.. warning:: As a rule of a thumb and in a normal case, the alternative
+             addresses should only be used if there is no response from the authoritative data center.

 If the `alternative` parameter is set, the service will return all the routes that match the requested criteria without paying attention to the priority.
 The client will be required to interpret the priority of the routes and to